Joe McCann: IRA activities

 McCann was appointed Officer Commanding and operations officer of the Third Battalion of the Belfast Brigade, which was centred around the Market area of Belfast.
 By 1970, violence in Northern Ireland had escalated to the point where British soldiers were deployed there in large numbers.
 From 3–5 July 1970, McCann was involved in gun battles during the Falls Curfew between the Official IRA and up to 3,000 British soldiers in the Lower Falls area that left four civilians dead from gunshot wounds, another killed after being hit by an armoured car and 60 injured.
-On 22 May 1971, the first British soldier reported to be killed by the Official IRA, Robert Bankier of the Royal Green Jackets was killed by a unit led by McCann.
-McCann's unit opened fire on a passing British mobile patrol near Cromac Square, hitting the patrol from both sides.
+On 22 May 1971, the first British soldier reported to be killed by the Official IRA, Robert Bankier of the Royal Green Jackets was killed by a unit led by McCann, which opened fire on a passing British mobile patrol near Cromac Square, hitting the patrol from both sides.
 He was the fourth British soldier to die on active service, and the seventh overall since the conflict began.

-In another incident, McCann led a unit which captured three UVF members in Sandy Row.
+In another incident, McCann led a unit which captured three Ulster Volunteer Force (UVF) members in Sandy Row.
 The UVF had raided an Official IRA arms dump earlier that day and the Officials announced they would execute the three prisoners if the weapons were not returned.
 McCann eventually released the three UVF members, allegedly because they were "working class men".

 On 9 August 1971, his unit took over the Inglis bakery in the Markets area, following the introduction of internment without trial by the Northern Ireland authorities.
 They defended it throughout the night from 600 British soldiers who were seeking to arrest paramilitary suspects.
 The action allowed other IRA members to slip out of the area and avoid arrest.
 He was photographed during the incident, holding an M1 carbine, against the background of a burning building and the Starry Plough flag.

 In early February 1972, he was reported to be involved in the attempted assassination of Ulster Unionist politician and Northern Ireland Minister for Home Affairs John Taylor in Armagh City, outside the then Hibernian Bank on Russell Street.
 McCann and another gunman fired on Taylor's car with Thompson submachine guns, hitting him five times in the neck and head; he survived, though he was badly injured.
 In another incident McCann and another man were standing outside a Belfast cinema to purchase tickets for the film Soldier Blue when McCann spotted a British Army checkpoint.